 Doctoral Research

-I am currently pursuing my doctorate at Teachers College, Columbia University, where my research explores transformative adult learning in dance education.
-Specifically, I am investigating how female-identifying, mid- to late-career dance educators experience multi-modal reflective practice and how these experiences shape their dance educator identities.
+I am a doctoral candidate at Teachers College, Columbia University, in the EdD program in Dance Education.
+My research focuses on the intersection of transformative adult learning and multi-modal reflective practice in professional learning in dance education.
+Specifically, I am investigating the impact of multimodal reflective practice on female-identifying, mid- to late-career dance educators linked to their dance educator identity.

-My dissertation, titled Teaching from the Heart, draws on the voices of ten participants from across the country.
+My dissertation, titled Teaching from the Heart: Multimodal Reflective Practice in Professional Learning in Dance Education, draws on the voices of nine participants from across the country.
 Through this study, I employ poetic inquiry and poetic portraiture as alternative methods of data analysis and interpretation.

 Poetic inquiry expands the boundaries of traditional academic writing by embracing forms of meaning-making that are expressive, embodied, and emotionally resonant.
 Aligned with feminist methodologies that seek to recover marginalized voices, poetic inquiry offers a space where women can share their lived experiences in authentic and powerful ways.